Ticary/ticary.github.io/_posts/2015-5-10-statistics-for-everyone.md

 - If the population of number of features has a large standard deviation, then the samples from that population will have large sample standard deviation the sample means may be far from the population mean and we will have a large standard error of the mean

 So large population variability causes a large standard error of the mean.
 The estimate of the population mean using 2 observations is less reliable than the estimate using 20 observations, and much less reliable than the estimate of the mean using 100 observations.
 As N gets bigger, we expect our error in estimating the population mean to get smaller.

+If you enjoyed reading this article about basic statistics, please take a second to share it with others!